2ohd647/CompCW/Q3_folder/Question 3.md

 # How Pre-Training, Epochs, and Batches Affect Neural Network Performance

+## Dataset:
+Credit card clustering dataset: https://www.kaggle.com/datasets/arjunbhasin2013/ccdata/data The dataset has been downloaded and added to the main branch of github.

 ## Research Question
 For question 3 I have chosen to persue the 4th reseach question.